-Fixd user reviews are a bit of a mixed bag.
+Fixd user reviews are overall solid.
 If you go to Amazon, for instance, you'll find that the average rating from 726 user reviews is around 4.5 stars.
-However, it doesn't help that Fakespot, which evaluates Amazon user reviews, gives the Fixd an D, which means the site has deemed a whopping 54.7 percent of these reviews are of low quality.
+What's more, Fakespot, which evaluates Amazon user reviews, gives the Fixd an A and has deemed just 10 percent of those reviews of low quality.

 Some Amazon customers gave Fixd glowing reviews: They were impressed by how easy it was to connect the sensor to the car and get access to the information that the Fixd app displays.
 Other users weren't as impressed, with 9 percent giving it a 1-star rating.
 Some of these users said they could not easily connect the sensor to their vehicles, while others complained that the sensor stopped working after a time.

 We have tested and reviewed Fixd and found that it works quite well.
 We liked that it was inexpensive and could turn off the check-engine light, but didn't like that it lacked dynamic data and didn't have Windows or Mac apps.
 It also shows only generic fault codes and doesn't come with preinspection checks.

 "The second-generation Fixd does a good job of diagnosing engine-light problems and providing maintenance reminders, but it's not as versatile as other devices," our review says.

 We have also reviewed several other cheap OBD-II scanners under $100 and rated them best to worst.
 Find out where Fixd landed here.